nuvibit/nuvibit.com/content/english/about/_index.md

       name: "Christoph Siegrist"
       linkedin: "https://www.linkedin.com/in/christoph-siegrist"
       title: "Digitalization & Transformation Specialist"
-      content: "Christoph guides you through the cloud jungle.
+      content: "Christoph guides you through the cloud jungle!
 He has many years of experience in taking an entire organization on a journey and establishing DevOps practices.<br>
                 With the view of the big picture and his organizational talent, he creates an environment where the full potential of the cloud can be utilized."

     - image: "images/profiles/stefano_franco.jpg"